 The bacteria that caused gonorrhea enter the body through sexual contact with a person who carries the disease.
 Gonorrhea can be transmitted either through vaginal, anal, or oral sex.
 It can be passed on even without an infected male ejaculating.

-Contrary to what others think, gonorrhea cannot be spread from sharing toiler seats and other things used by a gonorrhea patient.
-It is time that we should stop assuming and face and stick to the scientific facts.
+Contrary to what others think, gonorrhea cannot be spread from sharing toilet seats and other things used by a gonorrhea patient.
+It is the time that we should stop assuming and face and stick to the scientific facts.

 According to statistics, males have a 20% possibility of contracting gonorrhea during sexual intercourse with a gonorrhea-positive female.
 The possibility increases during anal intercourse, regardless whoever you are doing it with.
 On the other hand, females have between 60% and 80% chances of contracting the infection during sexual intercourse.

-Another way to transmit gonorrhea is through a pregnant woman who has Chlamydia and passes the infection on to her unborn child.
+Another way to transmit gonorrhea is when a pregnant woman who has Chlamydia and passes the infection on to her unborn child.